The Church of Jesus Christ of Latter-day Saints in Hawaii: History

-Missionaries lead a group of Hawaiian Latter-day Saints in establishing a colony on the island of Lānaʻi in 1854.
+Missionaries led a group of Hawaiian Latter-day Saints in establishing a colony on the island of Lānaʻi in 1854.
 In 1857, the American missionaries left due to the Utah War.
 No new missionaries came until Walter M. Gibson arrived in 1861.
 Gibson instituted irregular activities such as selling the priesthood.
 Some local leaders, such as Napela, sent letters to Salt Lake City asking for Gibson to be replaced.
 In response, Ezra T. Benson and Lorenzo Snow of the church's Quorum of the Twelve Apostles were sent to take over the leadership of the mission, with the assistance of Joseph F. Smith, who had been a missionary in Hawaii for much of the 1850s.
 Most of the membership followed Benson, Snow, and Smith, but in the process ownership of the property on Lanai was lost.
 A new colony for Hawaiian Latter-day Saints was established in Lāʻie.

 In 1889, Iosepa, Utah was founded as a colony for Hawaiian Latter-day Saints.
 This colony functioned until 1915 when the saints there were encouraged to return to Hawaii in anticipation of the building of a temple there.
 The first stake in Hawaii was organized in 1935.

 In 1937, the Japanese Mission was organized in Hawaii to focus on teaching the ethnic Japanese in Hawaii.
 This mission existed until 1950 when it was merged into the Hawaiian mission.